-Unexpectedly experiencing a rapid onset of a long-term condition or serious illness is a scary thing.
+Facing your mortality and surviving is not something people often have to do.
+Unexpectedly experiencing a rapid onset of an illness or suddenly becoming seriously injured is very much like that.
+It’s terrifying.
 You don’t know what is happening to your body.
 Minute by minute, even second by second, you are in more and more pain and becoming more helpless.
 You cannot control anything.
 You think, ‘I am dying.’

-This is something my coaching clients and people I support in the charity where I work often speak of and how that experience often stays with them long past the acute stage.
+This is something my coaching clients and people I support in the charity where I work often talk about and how that experience stays with them long past the acute stage.
 They describe how the memories come back, sometimes unexpectedly.
-That along with missing your previous life, learning how to live with a changed body, wondering why you feel stuck yet want to move forward but not sure how, it is normal to feel the way you do.
+That along with missing your previous life, learning how to live in a changed body, wondering why you feel stuck yet want to move forward but not sure how, it is normal to feel the way you do.
 You have a lot going on.

 It’s a profound thing to have felt and realised, ‘My time in this life is ending.’
 Given the enormity of this, there isn’t a quick fix solution to feeling better.
 It can take time but there are three things you can be doing now to move yourself forward.
 Read on to find out.